adyork/workshop_bios_oceanographic_data_part2/_episodes/04-dates-as-data.md

 **Note**
 You will notice that when exporting into a text-based format (such as CSV), Excel will export its internal date integer instead of a useful value (that is, the dates will be represented as integer numbers).
 This can potentially lead to problems if you use other software to manipulate the file.

+## Preferred date format

+It is much safer to store dates with [YEAR, MONTH, DAY](#day) in separate columns or as [YEAR and DAY-OF-YEAR](#doy) in separate columns.

+**Note**: Excel is unable to parse dates from before 1899-12-31, and will thus leave these untouched.
+If you’re mixing historic data from before and after this date, Excel will translate only the post-1900 dates into its internal format, thus resulting in mixed data.
+If you’re working with historic data, be extremely careful with your dates!

+Excel also entertains a second date system, the 1904 date system, as the default in Excel for Macintosh.
+This system will assign a different serial number than the [1900 date system](https://support.microsoft.com/en-us/help/214330/differences-between-the-1900-and-the-1904-date-system-in-excel).
+Because of this, [dates must be checked for accuracy when exporting data from Excel](http://uc3.cdlib.org/2014/04/09/abandon-all-hope-ye-who-enter-dates-in-excel/) (look for dates that are ~4 years off).

 ### Advantages of Alternative Date Formatting

 ### <a name="day"></a> Storing dates as YEAR, MONTH, DAY